Hall of Fame coach Roy Williams retiring after 33-year run

 The third title was delivered by a team that included players who had lost the 2016 championship game to Villanova on a buzzer-beating 3-pointer.
 This time, the Tar Heels beat a one-loss Gonzaga team for the championship.

-Williams won three Atlantic Coast Conference Tournament titles with the Tar Heels after winning seven league tournament titles with the Jayhawks.

-Williams had just one losing season — an injury-plagued 14-19 year in 2019-20 — and otherwise missed the NCAA Tournament only in his first season at Kansas when he inherited a program on probation and in 2010 with a UNC team that reached the NIT final.
+Williams had just that one losing season — an injury-plagued 14-19 year in 2019-20 — and otherwise missed the NCAA Tournament only in his first season at Kansas, when he inherited a program on probation, and in 2010 with a UNC team that reached the NIT final.

-Along the way, Williams spoke with a folksy style from his time growing up in the North Carolina mountains — which became a bit of a trademark in his home state.

-“Dadgummit!
-Roy Williams, legendary coach and wonderful person is hanging it up!”
-North Carolina Gov. Roy Cooper posted on Twitter.
-“We hate to see you go but Godspeed Coach."
+Philadelphia 76ers guard Danny Green, who played four seasons for Williams and was part of the 2009 title winner, said Williams had been a “father figure.”

+“I became a man in four years there,” said Green, a three-time NBA champion who recently made a $1 million endowment scholarship gift to the Tar Heels’ basketball program.
+“He’s always been more than a coach to me.
+He taught me how to be a man and how to do things the right way.”

 More AP college basketball: http://apnews.com/hub/College-basketball and http://www.twitter.com/AP_Top25